slavafive/Algorithms/README.md

 * Solve 1A, 1B, 1C

 ### January 14
-* Segment with Maximal Sum
+* Segment with Maximal Sum, K-th One
-* Solve 2A
+* Solve 2A, 2B